dannyhollman/yhack2019/README.md

 # Customer Sentiment Analyzer

-## Description
+## ✈️ Description

-Data collected from public domains and social media to achieve an average customer sentiment score.
+Data collected from public domains and social media to achieve an average customer sentiment score displayed in a graph. <br />
 Uses dates, sentiment score and magnitude as data.

 ## Requirements